aliola123/alx-higher_level_programming/0x12-javascript-warm_up/README.md

-#This Repository contains code regarding
+#This directory contains code regarding
 #Javascript in the ALX SE programme